tarsier76/Fruit-Mobile-App/README.md

 **Functionality**

--Slide left and right to explore different kinds of fruits -Touch the images for audio
+1.Slide left and right to explore different kinds of fruits 2.Touch the images for audio
--Animation of walking orange when user is inactive
+2.Animation of walking orange when user is inactive

 ![](assets/image.png)
 ![](assets/image-1.png)